frontalspy/imdb-movie-finder/README.md

 # MovieFinder

-A basic search function that uses the IMDB search API to search movies using Angular 2.0.
+A basic search function that uses the IMDB suggest search API to search movies using Angular 2.0.

 More or less my first Angular site.